mauro10051/MaGo-AgoraAI/README.md

 MaGo AgoraAI: An Experiment in Applied Epistemology for Artificial Intelligence  👉 [Read the full abstract in English](./docs/abstract.md)

 Starting from a single question, AgoraAI generates concept maps, simulates interviews, lectures, and interdisciplinary academic debates between artificial agents.

+MaGo-AgoraAI is an innovative system that leverages the power of dialogue between specialized agents to build knowledge at successive levels.
+Starting from simple questions and answers, the system progressively generates conceptual maps, structured outlines, in-depth interviews, and expert debates, ultimately resulting in complete and coherent university-level theses.
+Each phase of the process is fueled by the interaction between differentiated roles, creating a continuous enhancement ecosystem that improves the quality and depth of responses through mutual collaboration and correction.
+A system that goes beyond the simple "outcome" of a question, building dynamic and scalable knowledge.
 ---

 ## 🌟 Key Features